frischwood/HeMu-dev/README.md

 ### 2. Experiment sweeps and single training runs:
 To launch a sweep:
-- set the path to the sweep .yaml file in  ```configs/Helio/0_sweeps/ini_sweep_reg.py``` and run the script.
+- Set the path to the sweep .yaml file in  ```configs/Helio/0_sweeps/ini_sweep_reg.py``` and run the script.
 The wandb CLI will return a sweep ID.
 The sweeps are defined in the config .yaml files in ```configs/Helio/0_sweeps```.
 On your wandb dashboard a new sweep was created and is pending.
 - Adapt the sweep ID in ```train_and_eval/launch_sweep_agent.py``` and run the script with the following command:
     ```bash
     python train_and_eval/launch_sweep_agent.py --sweep_id <wand_usrname>/<project_name>/<sweep_id> --agent_exp_count <runs_per_agent>